ch-stark/clusterpermissionblog/clusterpermission.md

 * **Centralized Control:** Define your access rules once on the hub, and RHACM applies them to as many clusters as you need.
 This cuts down on manual work significantly.
 * **GitOps-Ready:** ClusterPermission objects are just YAML files.
 You can store them in Git, which means your access policies are version-controlled, auditable, and can be automated.
 * **Least Privilege:** It helps you give applications or components on your managed clusters only the permissions they truly need, boosting your security.
-* **Targeted Scope:** You can apply permissions to specific namespaces or make them apply across the entire cluster.

 ### ClusterPermission in Action: Real-World Use Cases